mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 npm init

 ```
-and accept all of the defaults.
+and accept all of the defaults except the entry point.
+Set the entry point to HelloWorld.js.

 2) Within the directory holding the package.json file (created by the previous command), install Express with the command: